puppetlabs-toy-chest/puppet-in-docker-examples/README.md

 * [Atomic](atomic) - run Puppet on a CentOS Atomic host
 * [CoreOS](coreos) - run Puppet on CoreOS
 * [Docker compose](compose) - standup a Puppet Server stack using Compose
+* [Puppet at runtime](runtime) - use Puppet inside a new containerm without it being part of the original image

 If you have suggestions for further examples, or if you've put something interesting together using Puppet-in-Docker, let us know by opening an